-- Tailoring services and engagement for distinctive communities spread over a large area - Supporting an active volunteer sector, which run community halls, many emergency services and local community services. - Strengthening connections with Te Kawerau ā Maki and Hoani Waititi Marae. - Engaging with and celebrating our diverse communities; working alongside community partners like the Waitākere Ethnic Board. - Focusing on youth engagement to improve connections to our young people. - Working with neighbouring local boards to provide a collective voice for west Auckland to promote the area, its identity and needs.
+- Distinctive communities with a strong voice and identity. - An active volunteer sector, who run community halls and some of our local community services. - Strengthening connections with Te Kawerau ā Maki and Hoani Waititi Marae. - Engaging with and celebrating our diverse communities; working alongside community partners like the Waitākere Ethnic Board. - Focusing on youth engagement to improve connections to our young people. - Working with neighbouring local boards to provide a voice for west Auckland to promote the area, its identity and needs.